User GuidesAdding High-Level Ideas

 TypeFields

-CharacterName, role, description, motivation, secret, fear
+CharacterName, role, description, motivation, secret, fear, aliases, relations

 FreeformLabel, content, tags